-Environmental responsibility will play an even greater role in real estate development nationwide in 2021, especially in the pre-construction phase.
+Environmental responsibility will play an even greater role in environmental real estate development nationwide in 2021, especially in the pre-construction phase.
 California will continue to be tough on environmental regulations.
 As a new administration moves into the White House, it’s likely that we’ll see new environmental regulations enforced nationwide.
-Developers and building owners will have to take a closer look at their processes and ensure potential environmental hazards are not overlooked.
+Developers and building owners will have to take a closer look at their processes and ensure potential real estate environmental hazards are not overlooked.

 5. Retail spaces will be repurposed and reimagined